-We live in a world where we are exposed to hundreds of toxins each day – in the form of pesticides, environmental chemicals, flame retardants, heavy metals, processed foods, stress and even some medications, to name a few.
+We live in a world where we are exposed to hundreds of toxins each day – in the form of pesticides, environmental chemicals, flame retardants, heavy metals, processed foods, stress and medications – to name a few.

 Certain people are more vulnerable to toxins due to their unique genetic makeup and biochemistry.
-Children, especially, are vulnerable just based on their physiology alone.
-You can read more about the impact of toxic exposures in children here.
-Pregnancy and nursing are especially important times to limit toxic exposures.
-If you are planning a family, I’d encourage you to read my article The Importance of Preconception Detox.
+Pregnancy and nursing are especially important times to limit toxic exposures, and children are exceptionally vulnerable just based on their physiology alone.

 Detoxification refers to your body’s ability to get rid of waste.
 If that is impaired, or if we are bombarded with too many toxins, we get sick.

 The liver is central to metabolic detoxification.
 It works through a series of enzymes, via pathways referred to as Phase I and Phase II detoxification.
 This system is dependent on adequate nutrients, phytonutrients, antioxidants, and protein.
 The liver transforms chemicals, hormones and toxins into water-soluble metabolites that can then be excreted by the intestines, kidneys, and skin.

 Healthy digestion is critical, since a healthy gut and regular bowel movements help excrete toxins.
 Leaky gut and constipation can make the problem worse.
 The kidneys also play a role, which is why good hydration with clean, filtered water is important.
 Sweating is another way we detoxify, and some people even utilize infrared saunas.
 Just be sure to support your body first with good nutrition and adequate hydration.

 Limiting toxic exposures is the first step.
 Buying organic foods free of pesticides and GMOs and limiting processed and packaged foods is important.
 You can read more in my free guide: 12 Ways to Detox Your Home.